alex-engelmann/liri-node-app/README.md

 ### Overview

+This Node.js app queries different concert (BandsInTown), music(Spotify), and movie(OMDB) APIs and displays relevant results to the user.
+It can load commands from a text file, and logs all queries to a text file as well.
+Note that since Spotify API access requires a private key, relevant code is commented out so anyone can quickly clone and test this repository.

-This Node app takes in one of 4 commands as parameters:
+It can take in one of 4 commands as parameters:

 1. `concert-this` will find and display an artist's next 3 upcoming events, including their dates and locations.